 What’s the Problem?
-Line 3 is failing.
+The current Enbridge Line 3 is failing.
 Enbridge wants to abandon it in the ground, leaving it for someone else to clean up later.
-It wants to install a new and larger pipeline through northern Minnesota along a new route, cutting through the Mississippi Headwaters region as well as prime wild rice areas.
+It wants to install a new and larger pipeline through northern Minnesota along a new route, cutting through the Mississippi headwaters region as well as prime wild rice areas.
 Canadian tar sands mining deforests land, pollutes air and water, and does great harm to indigenous communities.
 Minnesota’s environmental impact statement said the tar sands pumped through the proposed Line 3 would create $287 billion in “social costs to carbon” over the next 30 years.
-That reflects climate change costs to agriculture, human health, increased flooding, etc. That is a huge price to pay.
-The Minnesota section of the pipeline violates treaty rights and creates unnecessary risks of leaks and ruptures.
+That reflects climate change costs to agriculture, human health, increased flooding, etc. That is a huge price to pay, especially considering the United States already is a net exporter of refined petroleum.
+We do not need this pipeline for our energy security.
+The Minnesota section of the pipeline violates treaty rights and creates unnecessary environmental risks from pipeline ruptures.

 Below are resources to help you understand the proposal and why it is a bad idea for Minnesota.